adgellida/winsys/README.md

 Configurable app designed for Windows 10 x64 able to do changes on system configuration, download and run apps, execute tweaks, fixes, executing actions to blow of mouse click.

+**Very dangerous app in any points, if you don't know where you are touching or how to fix it, don't do it.
+For testing and knowledge purposes.
+It's not meant to be stable at the moment.**

 Built with Qt 5.8.0.
 Based on [ubunsys](https://github.com/adgellida/ubunsys).

 Download